 Donald Who?
-Centuries after all today's headlines are forgotten, 2016 will be remembered as the year we discovered our 'Planet B'.
+Centuries after this era's headlines are forgotten, 2016 will be remembered as the year we discovered our 'Planet B'.

-Even if we discover a billion more Earth-like exoplanets, none will ever be closer to home than Proxima Centauri b, spotted circling our nearest star (1) on August 24th.
-At a mere 4.25 light-years away, it is close enough for us to contemplate visiting, and perhaps living there one day.
+Because even if we find a billion more Earth-like exoplanets, none will ever be closer to home than Proxima Centauri b, spotted circling our nearest star (1) on August 24th of last year.
+At a mere 4.25 light-years away, it is close enough for us to contemplate visiting, and perhaps even living there.

 So what does this 'Earth Next Door' look like?
 We don't really know.
 Planet B has only been observed indirectly, via Doppler spectography.
 If we sent a spacecraft there tomorrow, it would take decades for it to get there and send home pictures.